ncatlab/nlab-content/pages/9/0/8/7/17809/content.md

 are nothing like super-Minkowksi spacetimes.
-The point of the above proposition is to restrict attention to _iterated invariant_ central extensions and to find that these single out the super-Minowski spacetimes.
+The point of the above proposition is to restrict attention to _iterated invariant_ central extensions and to find that these single out the super-Minkowski spacetimes.

 $\,$